By playing solid defense, Wizards acquit themselves well in 104-91 win over the Celtics

 After a week in which Washington players up and down the roster spoke about the need to take pride in individual defense, Wagner spoke about the role trust — in themselves and in each other — played in Sunday’s win.

 “The start had a lot to do with it.
 Just not getting down in the first quarter — and I don’t even mean points.
 I just mean mentally, like, keep trusting each other,” Wagner said.
-“Keep being uplifted and engaged throughout the whole first half and then, yeah.
-Once you establish that trust, it’s easier to go into the second half, keep on going like that.
+“Keep being uplifted and engaged throughout the whole first half.
+And then, yeah, once you establish that trust, it’s easier to go into the second half, keep on going like that.
 We’ve got to be sure to have that defensive intensity every game.”

 The Wizards’ defense did the yeoman’s work its once high-powered offense did at the beginning of the season.